(THIS ARTICLE IS ONLY MACHINE TRANSLATED by Google from Norwegian)

 We believe that extremist ideals must be fought because we implicitly consider them strong enough to attract new followers and infectious enough to spread.

-Think of the white nationalist who killed 51 people at the Christchurch mosque in New Zealand in March last year: His stated goal was to reverse "The Great Replacement" (replacing white Europeans by Africans and people from Middle East), in addition, he argued that the action would "save the environment."
-It is clearly absurd.
+Think of the white nationalist who killed 51 people at the Christchurch mosque in New Zealand in March last year: His stated goal was to reverse "The Great Replacement" (replacing white Europeans by Africans and people from Middle East), in addition, he claimed that. . .